-How to perform a clash detection with BIMcollab ZOOM
+How to perform a clash detection with BIMcollab Zoom

-How to perform a clash detection with BIMcollab ZOOM
+How to perform a clash detection with BIMcollab Zoom

 Setup a clash rule